The heatwave is here. Again. MeteoSuisse heatwave alert is clear: stay away from the sun, if possible do not stay outdoors between

 Hotels with indoor swimming pools.
 Hotels with restaurants.
 Hotels with air-conned rooms to sleep in… (ok, I got a little bit dreamy here).
 Hotels with outdoor pools are fine too – you can always spend some time inside with a cold drink and a snack.
 Which hotels: Starling, Intercontinental, President Wilson (very expensive, very nice), La Reserve, and more.

 5. At home

 Close and cover your windows for the day.
 You can go nuts like me – I covered our hot bathroom’s window with aluminium foil.
 Play in the bath.
 Turn on every fan you can find.
+If you have an air conditioning system, you may want to make sure that it’s working as it should because you don’t want to get to the point of having to live through a heatwave without cool air.
+That being said, there are so many other things you can do too.
 Play with ice cubes.
 Have a shower.
 Eat ice creams.
 Plan to buy an a/c unit next spring, and take a shower again.